NVIDIA

 Key Features

-This reference architecture includes an architectural diagram, an NVIDIA Brev launchable with a Jupyter notebook for rapid exploration and experimentation, and source code for local deployment and customization.
-The LLM Router supports the following key features and components:
+This developer example includes architectural diagrams, Docker-based deployment configurations, Jupyter notebooks for exploration and training, and complete source code for local deployment and customization.
+The LLM Router example supports the following key features and components:

 Software Used in This Blueprint